Discovery of a Dusty, Chemically Mature Companion to a z$\sim$4 Starburst Galaxy in JWST ERS Data: Discussion

 The near-solar abundance and the elevated N/O ratio, suggests this galaxy hosts highly enriched interstellar medium.
 It is consistent with the large dust content and relatively soft radiation field in this galaxy.
 But drawing a comparison with the metallicity of star-forming galaxies at redshift 1 to 3 from ground based observations \citep[c.f.][]{steidel14,kashino17,strom22}, both O/H and N/O of SE are at the very high end of the distribution, yet they are at a much earlier epoch in the Universe.
 This suggests a rare and unusual chemical evolution history for SE.

 It is even more striking that an identical analysis on the host galaxy found the metallicity Z $\sim$ 1.6 Z$_\sun$, and (N/O) $\sim$ 3 $\times$ (N/O)$_\sun$.
 This metallicity is even higher than $\mathrm{Z}\sim\mathrm{Z_\sun}$ derived in \citet{debreuck19}.
 Because the gas phase elemental abundance builds up through nuclear synthesis and stellar feedback, and the growth of N/O is slower through the prolonged secondary production of Nitrogen, O/H and N/O abundances strongly constrains the age and star forming efficiency (SFE) of a galaxy.
-Comparing with the chemical evolution model in Fig. 5 of \citet{vincenzo16}, SE is inferred to have an age of at least 800 Myr with a preferentially short depletion time scale $\tau \leq 0.67 \ \mathrm{Gyr}$, while the super-solar metallicity of the host, especially the high N/O, requires the galaxy formation to start shortly after the Big Bang, sustaining a high SFE with $\tau \leq 0.3 \ \mathrm{Gyr}$.
+Comparing with the chemical evolution model in Fig. 5 of \citet{vincenzo16}, the stellar population in SE is inferred to have an age of at least 800 Myr with a preferentially short depletion time scale $\tau \leq 0.67 \ \mathrm{Gyr}$, while the super-solar metallicity of the host, especially the high N/O, requires the galaxy formation to start shortly after the Big Bang, and being sustained at a high SFE with $\tau \leq 0.3 \ \mathrm{Gyr}$.

 The high SFE inferred from the metallicity supports a decreasing depletion time towards higher redshift found by other studies \citep{saintonge13,tacconi20}.
 The younger age of the companion suggested by the lower metallicity is also consistent with the lack of $\lambda_\mathrm{rest} \sim 2\ \micron$ peak in the SED corresponding to the old stellar population, which shows up strongly for the more evolved host galaxy.
-On the other hand, the inferred early onset of galaxy formation, clustering of galaxies, and the potential crowded field indicates the system might trace a massive dark matter halo that enables structure formation in a very early time.
+On the other hand, the inferred early onset of galaxy formation, clustering of galaxies, and the potential crowded field indicates the system might trace a massive dark matter halo that enables structure formation at a very early time in the Universe.